CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Elements of a computer program

-Given our knowledge of a computer we can go on to ask: what is a computer program?
-A computer program is a set of instructions that can be executed by a computer.
-However, it is important to consider at a higher level what these instructions represent in relation to the computer itself.
+Given our knowledge of a computer, we can go on to ask: what is a computer program?
+A computer program is a set of instructions that a computer can execute.
-A running computer will store data in memory and this data will be updated during the execution of the program.
-So we could think of a computer program as defining data ( memory in the computer ) and operations ( things that update the data ).
-In other words, any computer program will specify what data we've got and how it will be changed.
+A computer will store data in memory, which will be modified during the execution of the program.
+So we could think of a computer program as defining data and operations.

 :::note
 **Data** consists of information in different forms: for example, numbers and text could be different forms of data.